javadianf/Robot-Gesture-Action-Learning-Interface/README.md

-# Human Machine Interface for Accurate Demonstrations of Mobile Robots Motions
+# Vision-Gesture Learning in Human Machine Interface for Accurate Demonstrations of Mobile Robots Motions

 **Master Thesis.
 Learning from Demonstration for mobile robot navigation, using body gestures as the command modality.**